 There is a wide range of potentially harmful/damaging effects on a harness - ranging from general wear and tear (abrasion, dirt etc) to abuse and impact force from falls.
 A harness can be life-saving during a fall so the need to carry out regular equipment checks is critical.
 Most devices will carry a lifespan or expiry date, as determined by the harness manufacturer and should be adhered to at all times.
 A competent person should establish a regime for the inspection of equipment to include frequency, actions, recording, monitoring and training.

-Detailed inspections; formal and comprehensive inspection before first use and at least every 6 months thereafter.
+Detailed harness inspection checks; formal and comprehensive harness inspection before first use and at least every 6 months thereafter.
 If the harness is in frequent use this time span should be reduced accordingly.